-Section 162(m) of the Code ("Section 162(m)") places a limit of \$1,000,000 on the amount of compensation that the Company may deduct, for tax purposes, in any one year with respect to each of its five most highly paid executive officers.
+Section 162(m) of the Code ("Section 162(m)") places a limit of \$1,000,000 on the amount of compensation that the Company may deduct, for tax purposes, in any one year for each of its five most highly paid executive officers.
 There is an exception to the \$1,000,000 limitation for performance-based compensation meeting certain requirements.
-Annual cash incentive compensation under the Executive Bonus Plan, stock option Awards and performance-based stock Awards generally are performance-based compensation meeting those requirements and, as such, are fully deductible.
+Annual cash incentive compensation under the Executive Bonus Plan, stock option Awards and performance-based stock awards generally are performance-based compensation meeting those requirements and are fully deductible.
 To maintain flexibility in compensating executive officers in a manner designed to promote varying corporate goals, the Compensation Committee has not adopted a policy requiring all compensation to be deductible.
-Since Mr. Kennedy's salary is, and Mr. Stahl's salary was, above the \$1,000,000 threshold, a portion of their salaries and the Internal Revenue Service ("IRS") value of their perquisites are not tax-deductible by the Company.
-Restricted stock and restricted stock units that have time-based vesting are not considered performance-based under Section 162(m) and, as such, are generally not tax-deductible by the Company.
+Since Mr. Kennedy's salary is above the \$1,000,000 threshold, a portion of his salary and the deemed value of his perquisites are not tax-deductible by the Company.
+Restricted stock and restricted stock units that have time-based vesting are not considered performance-based under Section 162(m) and are generally not tax-deductible by the Company.